 Can I arrange my own home care after leaving hospital?

 If your care needs assessment shows that you aren’t eligible for help, you can still arrange your own home care.
 You may only need help with domestic tasks for a few weeks while you recover, especially if you live alone.
 Hospital staff may have organised or suggested local organisations that can help.

-Your local Age UK and other voluntary organisations may offer ‘home from hospital support’ or a "hospital discharge service".
+Your local Age Cymru and other voluntary organisations may offer ‘home from hospital support’ or a "hospital discharge service".
 These services may help to get your home ready for your return and assist with non-medical tasks such as shopping and light housework.
 You can find out what is available in your area by calling your local Age Cymru or calling the Age Cymru Advice Line on 08000 223 444.